 SUNY Cortland has partnered with Flywire in order to streamline the process of international payments.
 Flywire allows you to pay securely from any country and any bank, generally in your home currency.

 By making your payment with peerTransfer you can:

 Students without a balance due (financial aid is equal to or greater than their semester charges) must still accept their charges in order to save their class schedule.
 This must be done on or before the date indicated on the face of the semester bill.
 For directions, select Accept Your Charges When You Have a Credit Balance.

 Payments are not processed automatically.
 Students (or Authorized Payers) must initiate payment activity every month.
 All students enrolled in the payment plan and any authorized payers will receive electronic notices of monthly bills with payment due not later than the 15th of the following month.
-The first payment for the fall 2013 semester is due on or before August 13 and the three subsequent payments are due in September, October and November.
+The first payment for the fall semester is due in mid-August and the three subsequent payments are due in September, October and November.
 The first payment for the spring semester is due in early January and the three subsequent payments are due in February, March and April.

 Refunds from financial aid over payments occur throughout each semester.
 The date of a specific refund depends on many factors, such as aid type, liability status, etc., but no refunds are issued before the second week of classes.

 All financial aid refund checks, with the exception of refunds from a PLUS loan, are payable to the student.
 PLUS refunds are issued in the name of the parent borrower and are mailed to the parent borrower within 2 business days from the print date.
 PLUS refunds can be issued to the student only with the signed permission of the parent, which must be received prior to the receipt of PLUS funds.

 Whenever any financial aid is posted to a student's account, an email is sent to the student's Cortland email account.
 If an aid payment creates a refund the message will inform the student if he/she has a refund check waiting for them in the Student Accounts Office.